5h4rrK/Minimal-PNG-Decoder/README.md

-# Simple-PNG-Decoder
+# Minimal-PNG-Decoder
- A simple PNG decoder tool is a python script that is designed to read and decode PNG.
+ A Minimal PNG decoder tool is a python script that is designed to read and decode PNG.